Interviews New Pieces Audio Art Docs Thin Air Media Bio Links Writings Blog Contact

 Current issues, events and trends in art are a jumping off point for an exploration of ideas that aren't necessarily "news," yet are provocative and offer a lens on experience that only art can provide.
 Studio 360 presents richly textured and emotionally resonant stories that look at art's creative influence and transformative power in everyday life.
 Studio 360 is a weekly show that airs nationally through Public Radio International.
 For times on your local NPR station, visit Studio 360 for station listings.

-POP-UP TATTOO PARLOR AT ART BASEL MIAMI BEACH 2007
+POP-UP TATTOO PARLOR AT ART BASEL MIAMI BEACH

-Last year at Art Basel Miami Beach, I came across something I was truly surprised by, a tattoo parlor that was only up for three days where collectors could get pieces they would never be able to sell again, unless they took their skin off.
+At Art Basel Miami Beach, I came across something I was truly surprised by, a tattoo parlor that was only up for three days where collectors could get pieces they would never be able to sell again, unless they took their skin off.
 Click here for the longer version I made for Dazed and Confused Magazine.

 HAPPINESS